 The format for adding your mount to this list is as follows:

-sharedmeans that the volume is shared between your applications inside an environment.
+shared—Shares a volume between your applications inside an environment.

 Important: The subpath portion of the mount is the unique identifier of the files area.
 If changed, files at the old location will be permanently lost.
 Do not change this value once your site has data unless you really want to lose all existing data.

 If you also want the mount web accessible, you must add it to the

 Enables you to specify dependencies that your application might need during the build process.